mirandaesmer/spotify_deduper/README.md

     - UPPERCASE - playlist has exactly 50 songs with no duplicates.
     - Capitalized - playlist has less than 50 songs and may have duplicates.
     - lowercase - playlist is very new or has less than 25 songs.

+### TODO
+- Add ability to track which playlists are public and which are private.
+- Add tests for SpotipyDeduper.get_badly_labeled_playlists()
+- Add docstring for SpotipyDeduper.get_badly_labeled_playlists()
+- Add docstring for SpotipyWrapper.get_all_liked_songs(), NOTE: function is currently time-costly.
+-